Input Tab

 Input | Preview area

 The preview area is the subset of the total scan area that gets scanned to produce a preview.
-This option can be set manually, set to the same as the last preview, set to the crop box, set to the default or set to the maximum possible.
+This option can be set manually, set to the maximum possible or set to the default area for the scanner.

 Note: if you set a smaller preview area, the scanner head will move only far enough to cover that area.
 This can reduce the amount of time needed to scan, especially on flatbed scanners.
 Because the stepper motor that moves the scan head is often the factor that limits speed, it also makes sense to orient images in landscape (and set the preview area accordingly).